Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Underwriting API.md

 ## Prospect Scores Tax Id
 ### Prospect Scores Tax Id Get Prospect Tax Id Score
 #### Description
 This service endpoint will allow the user to retrieve the Tax Id Score values for the automatic set of score for a prospect by entering the prospect id which is unique for each prospect.
-To acquire all the owners list, an instance of `ProspectScoresTaxIdController` class is created by the API client for calling the `ProspectScoresTaxIdGetProspectTaxIdScoreAsync` method.
+For this purpose, an instance of `ProspectScoresTaxIdController` class is created by the API client for calling the `ProspectScoresTaxIdGetProspectTaxIdScoreAsync` method.

 ```markdown